 which might be unique to your position or the business – such as franchise agreements, specific licenses or permits required to operate your business, and so on.

-If you are buying a business, it is very important to only do so with quality professional advice from both your lawyer and your accountant.
+If you are going to buy a business, it is very important to only do so with quality professional advice from both your lawyer and your accountant.
 Elringtons’ Commercial Law team have assisted in the purchase of countless businesses ranging from small family-owned businesses right up to large commercial enterprises in both the ACT and NSW.
 Different complications and considerations arise apply to the various types of businesses.
 We can help guide you through this complicated legal process.

 You may also be interested in our article – What to know before you sell a business.

-For more information or to make an appointment in either our Canberra or Queanbeyan office please do not hesitate to contact Shalini Sree or Mitchell Evelyn:
+For more information or to make an appointment in either our Canberra or Queanbeyan office please do not hesitate to contact Shalini Sree or Mitchell Evelyn